 Behaviour as Communication at Wyre Forest School

 Wyre Forest School recognises behaviour as communication of an unmet need or a difficulty in being able to regulate emotionally.
-We are proud to be a THRIVE school and we encourage our staff to become THRIVE trained.
 Our Behaviour Policy and Anti-Bullying Policy can be found at the bottom of the page.

 Fundamental to our Behaviour Policy is our four school rules (SAFE) and also our approach to addressing and dealing with behaviours (SPACE).
 We are a . . .